Billy-Dickson/Billy-Dickson.github.io/_posts/2023-01-12-Cheap-Home-Proxmox-Server.md

 ![My Proxmox screen with a certificate](../assets/img/posts/2023/2023-01-12-Cheap-Home-Proxmox-Server/certificate.webp "My Proxmox screen with a valid certificate")

 Run through the video in the reference, works great and will gives you a working certificate.
-Saying that, it only saves you a click. :smiley:
+Saying that, it only saves you a click. 😊

 ## Useful bits and bobs